fullcircle23/fullcircle23.github.io/2020/ui-ux/gestalt-principles.md

 20. PAST EXPERIENCES

     Elements tend to be perceived according to an observer's past experience.
-    This is the weakest principle.
-It is unique to the individual, and common experiences tend to be cultural.
+    This principle is unique to the individual, and it is predisposed to a cultural bias.
+    It is also the weakest as it tends to be dominated and influenced by the other principles.

 ### References: